shrubb/box-convolutions/README.md

 help(BoxConv2d)
 ```

-Also, there is a usage example in `test-mnist.py`.
+Also, there are usage examples in `examples/`.

 Tested on Ubuntu 18.04.2, Python 3.6, PyTorch 1.0.0, GCC 7.3.0, CUDA 9.2.
 Other versions (e.g. Python 2.7 or GCC 5 or CUDA 8 or CUDA 10) should work too, but I haven't checked.
 If something doesn't build, please open an issue.